docknetwork/knowledgebase-docs/developer-documentation/wallet-sdk/README.md

-# Wallet SDK
+# Dock Wallet SDK

-The [Wallet SDK](https://github.com/docknetwork/react-native-sdk) enables you to build a Verifiable Credentials wallet inside your app and allows your users to receive, store, and manage their DOCK tokens too.
-This was built for native applications with added support for Polkadot-JS.

-{% hint style="info" %}
-Dock Mobile SDK supports devices that have  Android 8.1 or higher and iOS 11 or higher.
-{% endhint %}
+Using [polkadot-js](https://polkadot.js.org/) libraries in React Native is a challenge, due to a lack of WebAssembly support.

+The Dock Wallet SDK handles all the Polkadot Web Assembly in a WebView, sending messages to the React Native thread through a JSON RPC layer.

-For using the wallet-sdk, all you need to do is wrap your app in a `WalletSDKProvider` and start building your wallet.
+All you need to do is wrap your app in a `WalletSDKProvider` and start building your Polkadot wallet.

 ## Installation
 ```js
 yarn add @docknetwork/wallet-sdk-core
 yarn add @docknetwork/wallet-sdk-transactions
 yarn add @docknetwork/wallet-sdk-react-native

 ```

-**There are some scripts and additional dependencies required.** Please check our [example repo](https://github.com/docknetwork/wallet-sdk-examples/tree/main/react-native-example) for detailed steps.
+**There are some scripts and additional dependencies required.**
+Please check our [example repo](https://github.com/docknetwork/wallet-sdk-demo) for detailed steps.

 ## React Native Example
 The following example will create a wallet and allow the user to add accounts on it.
 Displaying the count of documents added to the wallet.

 Notice that the account documents are accessible through the `documents` object, and for each account created multiple documents will be added to the wallet.